-Amanda K. Barritt is Florida Bar Board Certified in Condominium & Planned Development Law and serves as chair of the firm’s Real Estate and Condominium and Homeowners’ Associations Practice Group.
-She concentrates her practice in real estate law and, more specifically, in the areas of residential and commercial community associations, real estate transactions, easements, contract preparation, and real estate development.
-Amanda represents residential and commercial condominium, homeowners’ and property owners’ associations, non-profit social and recreational clubs, developers, builders and individuals.
-She also contributes articles on these topics on the firm’s blog, The Legal Scoop on Southwest Florida Real Estate.
+Amanda K. Barritt is Florida Bar Board Certified in Condominium & Planned Development Law and serves as chair of the firm’s Real Estate Department and Condominium and Homeowners’ Associations Practice Group.
+She concentrates her practice in real estate law and, more specifically, in the areas of residential and commercial community associations, commercial real estate transactions, easements, contract preparation, and real estate development.
+Amanda represents residential and commercial condominium, homeowners’ and property owners’ associations, non-profit social and recreational clubs, developers, builders, investors and individuals.

 Amanda was born in Tampa, Florida, and grew up in Brandon and Valrico.
 While in law school, Amanda worked as a law clerk in Florida’s Division of Land Sales, Condominiums and Mobile Homes and served as administrative editor on the Florida State University Law Review.
 She practiced real estate law in Destin, Florida, prior to moving to Fort Myers, where she currently lives with her family and two dogs.
 Outside of the office, Amanda enjoys going to the beach with her family, cruising, and doing arts and crafts with her children.